-The Quality Standards Resource Centre helps extend understanding of the strengthened Aged Care Quality Standards, which take effect from 1 November 2025.
-The Resource Centre will be updated to reflect key changes made to the draft strengthened Standards.
-You can search for resources by using keywords, or filtering by standard, outcome, audience and theme.
+The Quality Standards Resource Centre helps extend understanding of the strengthened Aged Care Quality Standards, which took effect from 1 November 2025.
+You can search for resources by using keywords, or filtering by standard, outcome and audience.
 Before using the Resource Centre, please read the terms of use.

 Advance care planning - Information for health service organisations